OsiriX-Foundation/KheopsDocumentation/docs/installation/installation.md

 ### Using Let's Encrypt

 A Let's Encrypt enabled reverse proxy for KHEOPS is available.
 To use it, replace the `-insecure` portion of the tag on the the `kheops-reverse-proxy` with `-letsencrypt`.
 When using the Let's Encrypt enabled version of the reverse proxy, the `KHEOPS_ROOT_URL` environment variable must be a URL accessible from the general internet, and the `LETS_ENCRYPT_EMAIL` environment variable must be set to the email with which the domain will be registered.
+Add a volume that will store the Let's Encrypt certificates in order to avoid having Let's Encrypt re-issue certificates every time the container is run.

 1. In the `docker-compose.env` file change the following:
     - Change the `KHEOPS_ROOT_URL` to your domain.